danthegoodman1/wifiAnnouncer/README.md

     defaultState: away
 ```

-With this configuration, when my iPhone X disconnects from the wifi, the voice will say _Look!
-Dan has arrived_, and when it disconnects it will say _Goodbye, Dan has left_.
+With this configuration, when my iPhone X disconnects from the wifi, the voice will say _"Look!
+Dan has arrived"_, and when it disconnects it will say _"Goodbye, Dan has left"_.

 To find all voice and language code options visit: https://cloud.google.com/text-to-speech#section-2 and play with the options!